MostafaHamedd/Tellmore01.github.io/README.md

-3. Open a new command prompt window from the start menu, Install Jekyll and Bundler using this command
+3. Open a new command prompt window from the start menu, Install Jekyll Bundler using this command
 ```
  gem install jekyll bundler
 ```